orsonteodoro/muslx32/README.md

 The system has a preference for x86 abi when x32 is banned for a particular ebuild.
 One reason why x86 abi was chosen is to limit the virtual address range or bugs related to addressing, but amd64 abi tested working fine on this profile.

-Many of the problems are x32 problems not musl problems.
+Many of the major problems are x32 problems not musl problems.
 If the package works on Alpine Linux, the other musl distro, it is likely to work.

 ### Instructions for creating the muslx32 toolchain